Gregory-Eales/ml-implementations/README.md

 </p>

 ## About
-This repository contains machine learning reimplementations done using either numpy or pytorch/tensorflow (cuda).
-Each implementation has a readme with sources and a short explanation about the algorithm as well as additional notes.
+This repository contains machine learning implementations done using either numpy or pytorch/tensorflow (cuda).
+Each implementation may have a readme with sources and a short explanation about the algorithm as well as additional notes.

 ## Meta